samaddmirzaa/london-house-price-prediction/README.md

 # Predicting London House Prices

-Predicting what a property in London actually sells for, using the UK government's official record of every property transaction.

 London property is the biggest purchase most people ever make, and pricing is famously opaque.
 Asking prices are set by agents with their own incentives, and buyers rarely have a good independent sense of whether a place is fairly priced.